orizens/orizens.com/src/pages/blog/2015-12-18-3-more-steps-to-prepare-your-angular-1-code-to-angular-2.md

 <pre class="lang:xhtml decode:true">&lt;input [value]="params" (input)="resetPageToken($event)"&gt;</pre>

-This requires you to implement a &#8220;resetPageToken()&#8221; function in the component&#8217;s class.
+This requires you to implement a &#8220;resetPageToken()" function in the component's class.

-With AngularJS, in order to track changes in ng-model while avoiding using the non-standard &#8220;scope&#8221;, you would can do something similar &#8211; ng-change.
+With AngularJS, in order to track changes in ng-model while avoiding using the non-standard &#8220;scope", you would can do something similar - ng-change.

 <pre class="lang:default decode:true ">&lt;input ng-model="params" ng-change="resetPageToken($event)"&gt;</pre>

-This as well, requires you to implement a &#8220;resetPageToken()&#8221; function on the controller of this template.
-Following the first 5 steps, if you&#8217;re using es2015 classes syntax for controllers &#8211; that will require less code to migrate when moving to Angular (+2).
+This as well, requires you to implement a &#8220;resetPageToken()" function on the controller of this template.
+Following the first 5 steps, if you're using es2015 classes syntax for controllers - that will require less code to migrate when moving to Angular (+2).

 ## Use Services To Store any State and inject it to modules